 “Responsible Fisheries Management, including enhancement practices (but excluding full cycle aquaculture), up to the point of landing, with the main objective being the biological sustainability of the “stock under consideration”, with consideration for conservation, biodiversity and ecosystem integrity; and due regard to social responsibility and the economic viability of the fishery.”

-In evolving the original Version of the RFM standard to the current Version 1.3, the remit has remained consistent, with the addition of the following elements:
+In evolving the original Version of the RFM standard to the Version 1.3, the remit has remained consistent, with the addition of the following elements: